2022 Rose Bowl

 The 2022 Rose Bowl was a college football bowl game played on January 1, 2022, with kickoff at 5:13 p.m.
 EST (2:13 p.m. local PST) and televised on ESPN.
 It was the 108th edition of the Rose Bowl Game, and was one of the 2021–22 bowl games concluding the 2021 FBS football season.
 Sponsored by Capital One Venture X, the game was officially known as the Rose Bowl Game presented by Capital One Venture X.

+The game saw Ohio State overcoming a 14-point deficit over Utah late in the 2nd quarter to win 48-45, on a 19-yard field goal by Noah Ruggles.

 The game was organized by the Pasadena Tournament of Roses Association and was preceded by the Rose Parade in the morning.
 Actor LeVar Burton served as Grand Marshal of the Rose Parade.
 The theme was "Dream.
 Believe.
 Achieve."
 The winner of the game was awarded with the Leishman Trophy.

 Teams

 Consistent with conference tie-ins, the game was played between Big Ten Conference representative Ohio State and Pac-12 Conference champion Utah.
 The teams were officially welcomed to Southern California at Disneyland on December 27.

 This marked the second meeting between the teams; they first met on September 27, 1986, at Ohio Stadium where Ohio State defeated Utah, 64–6.